Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Entra_ID_Identities.md

 This is the first in a series of labs for Azure Administrators.
 In this lab, you learn about users and groups.
 Users and groups are the basic building blocks for an identity solution.

 This lab requires an Azure subscription.
 Your subscription type may affect the availability of features in this lab.
-You may change the region, but the steps are written using **East US**.
+You may change the region, but the steps are written using **Canada Central**.

 ## Estimated timing: 30 minutes